-Early Action is the only guaranteed PK in the city.
-Early Action PK guarantees access to PK3 and PK4 programs for all in-boundary families at designated Early Action PK schools.
-To secure an Early Action PK seat, in-boundary families must submit a My School DC lottery application by the Monday, March 2, 2020 11:59pm deadline.
+2021 11:59pm deadline.
 The Early Action PK school must be included as a choice on the application and the school can be ranked anywhere on the application.
 Families will receive an Early Action PK match at their in-boundary Early Action PK school if they are not matched to any other school ranked higher on their My School DC lottery application.

-If the child is matched with the in-boundary school, the family must enroll the student by the lottery enrollment deadline (Friday, May 1, 2020), as with all lottery matches.
+If the child is matched with the in-boundary school, the family must enroll the student by the lottery enrollment deadline (Monday, May 3, 2021), as with all lottery matches.
 If a student is matched with a PK3 or PK4 seat at a school ranked higher than the in-boundary school, the student will no longer qualify for Early Action PK at the in-boundary school.

-SY20-21 Early Action PK for in-boundary families in PK3 and PK4 will be available at the following schools:
+SY21-22 Early Action PK for in-boundary families in PK3 and PK4 will be available at the following schools:

 - 1. Aiton Elementary School (Ward 7)

 - 2. Browne Education Campus (Ward 5)

 - 3. Bunker Hill Elementary School (Ward 5)

 - 4. Burroughs Elementary School (Ward 5)

 - 5. Drew Elementary School (Ward 7)

 - 6. King Elementary School (Ward 8)

 - 7. Langley Elementary School (Ward 5)

 - 8. Miner Elementary School (Ward 6)

 - 9. Moten Elementary School (Ward 8)

 - 10. Noyes Elementary School (Ward 5)

 - 11. Stanton Elementary School (Ward 8)

-- 12. Takoma Education Campus (Ward 4)
+- 12. Takoma Elementary School (Ward 4)

 - 13. Thomson Elementary School (Ward 2)

 - 14. Truesdell Elementary School (Ward 4)

 - 15. Turner Elementary School (Ward 8)

 - 16. Wheatley Education Campus (Ward 5)